 Also, there is no denying the warm fuzzies are real.
 It’s called dopamine.
-Social media gives you a hit of it every time someone “likes” you, which stimulates the reward systems of the brain providing a temporary state of euphoria.
-But it can never match the value of interpersonal togetherness.
-And the more we rely on external sources to stimulate our “feel-good” chemicals, the more we lose the natural ability to create these mood-boosting neurotransmitters.
-That’s how the cycle of addiction begins and it doesn’t take long before we need more and more of the stuff just to feel normal.
+Social media gives you a hit when someone “likes” you, which stimulates the reward systems of the brain providing a temporary state of euphoria.
+But it can never match the value of interpersonal togetherness and the more we rely on external sources to stimulate our “feel-good” chemicals, the more we lose the natural ability to create these mood-boosting neurotransmitters within.
+That’s how the cycle of addiction begins.
+It doesn’t take long before we need more and more to feel normal.

 Which leads me to wonder if we’ve lost sight of the healing power of real-time relationship.
 Where is the incentive to meet in-person when we can get a semblance of our needs met without leaving the comfort of our homes?
 The pandemic amplified this dilemma when meeting others meant a risk of contagion.
 During that critical time, the internet was a lifeline.
 But in the aftermath of the chaos, we have forgotten that life isn’t lived on-line.

 Social Media is Off the Rails

 Tech is not going away and that’s a good thing.
 The medium is life-changing.
 Yet, I can’t shake the feeling that we’re culturally sanctioning addiction.
 I’ve never owned a cell phone nor I do want to, yet society is making it hard to function without one.
 The number of things I cannot do are currently small but stacking up.
 The other day I was at a restaurant that didn’t provide paper menus.
 When I told the waiter I didn’t have a phone, it didn’t go unnoticed that he took a gentle, cleansing breath before telling me the day’s specials.
 I get it.
 My stance is exacerbating to 99% of the population.

 I’m a child of the 70’s, which makes me a Gen X-er.
 We’re the bridge generation.
 We’ve embraced technology, but it will always be our second language.
 I remember waiting endless for AOL to dial up and being glad for it.
 It’s mind-blowing how quickly it all changed.
 We truly live in a different world.